Written by: Monica Xu, with contributions from Tina Souksamrane

 How do we get into contact? - Include your mobile number and email address.
 These are essential for the recruiter to get into contact with you.
 Make sure you double (triple) check that the details are correct.

 Where does this person live? - Should you include your address?
 There are benefits and downsides to including your address, in our opinion.
-We can say on the recruiter's end, making the initial contact is the priority over knowing where you live.
-And for later HR purposes, it's useful to not have to go back and find missing information.
+On the recruiter's end, we can say that making the initial contact is the priority over knowing where you live.
+And for later HR purposes, it's helpful not to have to go back and find missing information.
 However, postcode discrimination is a phenomenon that does occur in the job market.
 So you may find it to your benefit that you hold off on providing your address until the phone interview or in-person interview stage.

 2. Start with a personal summary or objective